Best Water Leak Alarms for Floods & Emergencies

 Other disasters and events that damage your household could cause leaks, although water damage is usually a lesser concern at that point.

-If you find yourself with extras, they are useful to stay vigilant with aging appliances; particularly water heaters and washers.
+If you find yourself with extras, they are useful to stay vigilant with aging appliances, particularly water heaters and washers.

 How We Review Products: We research thoroughly before selecting the best products to review.
 We have vast prepping and survival experience and bring in outside experts when needed.
 Hours on end are spent testing gear in stressful conditions and using specialized testing gear to verify claims.
 We assign performance criteria and impartially rate each tested item.
 Learn more about how we test.

-Sources and References
+Sources & References

 All of our experience and the testing we do to determine the best water leak alarm are useless without listing our research sources and references.
-We leaned on these for the book knowledge that we paired with our hands-on testing and practical survival experience:
+We leaned on these for the book knowledge that we paired with our hands-on testing and practical prepping experience:

 Chan, T., et al. (2018).
 Review of Current Technologies and Proposed Intelligent Methodologies for Water Distributed Network Leakage Detection.
 IEEE.
 Volume 6.
 Pages 78846 – 78867.
 (Source)